 Poster Competition

 The INBT hosts a poster competition with award categories for undergraduates, graduates, and postdoctoral fellows.
 Interested participants should read the competition guidelines and FAQs before and after they register.
-Registration is capped to the first 75 posters registered and closes April 21.
+Registration is capped to the first 75 posters registered and closes April 23 at 5:00 pm.
 To register for the competition, use the same link as general registration.
 The registration form will ask if you want to compete in poster competition.
 Once you click yes, a new series of questions will appear regarding your poster.
 We do not require you to submit a poster abstract.
 If you have questions about the poster competition, contact Carla Dodd.

 Poster Competition Prizes*

-Best Undergraduate Poster: TBD
+Best Undergraduate Poster: Two awards at $500/each

-Best Graduate Posters: TBD
+Best Graduate Posters: Two awards at $500/each

-Best Postdoctoral Fellow Poster: TBD
+Best Postdoctoral Fellow Poster: One award at $500

 People’s Choice Poster: Institute for NanoBioTechnology swag bag